Dot Schwarz explains more about harness training your Parrot.

 Nothing to do with Parrots is foolproof – they’re too clever!
 But the following method is pretty foolproof – train them as babies.
 A baby bird that is being hand fed once it has most of its feathers but before it has fledged is more amenable than an adult.

-If the hand feeder puts on a harness just before the feeding and does that once or twice a day and takes it off after feeding, the young bird quickly associates a harness with a worthwhile reward.
+If the hand feeder puts on a harness just before the feeding.
+Then he does that once or twice a day and takes it off after feeding, the young bird quickly associates a harness with a worthwhile reward.
 That association remains when the bird grows up.

 At a recent show Think Parrots in Surrey, many visitors admired Artha on her Aviator harness.
 ‘Is it easy?’ several asked.
 ‘Of course,’ I replied in an offhand manner; Artha is well known for her compliant nature.
 I must admit though that after I’d taken off and put on the harness four times, she was growling to indicate displeasure – very quietly so that only I could hear it.